AirshipCMS/Docs/02-Quickstart-Guide.md

 - Airship CMS Developer Portal

 ## 2. Build your Schema in Airship CMS.
-1. **Sketch a Plan.** Before you start setting up anything in the CMS, sketch a sitemap of key pages, collections, and the data contained on each page and collection of your project.
+1. **Sketch a Schema.** Before you set up anything in the CMS, sketch a sitemap of key pages, collections, and the data contained on each page and collection of your project.
 2. **Set up Collections.** Log in to the Airship CMS admin panel for your project.
 Create the pages and collections for your project and define the dynamic datafields needed for each Page and Collection.
-Any datafield that you create directly maps to a piece of content or a value that the Content Creator can update.
+Any datafield that you create directly maps to a piece of content or a value that you want to allow an admin to be able to edit.
 3. **Create Relationships.** When you add a **Related** datafield to a page or collection, this sets up the framework to create `one-to-many` relationships between pages and collections in your project.
-4. **Add Content.** Add some placeholder content to each page field on your pages, and add items with placeholder content to each collection.
+4. **Add Content.** Add some placeholder content to each page you created, and add items with placeholder content to every collection you created.
+You need placeholder content so that something renders on the page when you run the site locally.

 Links:
 - Demo Use Cases
-- Sketches to Case Studies of Complex Custom Products
+- (Demo Schemas)
 - Setting up a Page
 - Setting up a Collection
 - Creating Relationships

 ## 3. Install Airship Launcher CLI Tools.
-Command-line development tools are currently available for _Mac_ and _Linux_.
-Install the Airship Launcher so you have access to the command line tools necessary for serving site content when you are developing locally.
-You can skip this step if you already have airship launcher installed.
-Not sure?
-Type <span class="code">airship version</span> in your terminal.
-If you see a version number, you are already good to go!
+Command-line tools are currently available for _Mac_ and _Linux_ development environments.
+You must install the Airship Launcher in order to login and sync files between your local development environment and the Airship server.

 **Quick Install**
 Easily install the command line tools by entering this into your terminal: